-Why Didn’t I Just Prepare My Own Meals?
+Why Didn’t I Just Make My Own Raw Dog Food?

-You may wonder why I didn’t just prepare my own raw dog food meals and send them along to our vet who the pups are boarding with this time.
+You may wonder why I didn’t just make my own raw dog food?
+Well, the reason are raw meaty bones.

-The reason are bones.
-Raw meaty bones are part of a balanced, raw diet and I have no way of grinding those myself.
-Our vet is a traditional vet and while she does admit that the pups are super healthy on the diet I feed them, I don’t want to push the issue by sending along fresh duck or rabbit heads and turkey necks and expect her to feed those to the pups.
+Our vet is a traditional vet and she does admit that the pups are super healthy on the diet I feed them.
+However, she’s not a fan of feeding bones.
+That’s why I don’t want to push it and send along fresh duck heads or turkey necks and expect her staff to feed those to the pups.

-So pre-made raw dog food it is since it comes with ground everything, to include bones.
+So pre-made raw dog food it is!
+That kind comes ground and includes bones.

-That peace of mind is certainly one of the huge advantages of investing in pre-made raw dog food.
-Keep in mind though that you’re paying someone else to create a raw dog food formula for you, and that comes at a price, of course.
+That peace of mind is one of the huge advantages of investing in pre-made raw dog food.
+Keep in mind though that you’re paying someone else to create a raw dog food formula for you, and that comes at a price.

-It’s considerably more expensive than putting your own raw dog meals together, so the price of raw dog food depends on how willing you are to put in the time and energy to learn about whipping up your dog(s)’ own raw meals.
+It’s considerably more expensive than putting your own raw dog meals together.
+That said, the price of raw dog food depends on how willing you are to put in the time and energy to learn about whipping up your dog(s)’ own raw meals.

 And don’t get me wrong – no judgment here at all.
 It IS time consuming and I realize that not everyone has that time.

-I personally can’t afford to buy pre-made raw meals exclusively.
+I personally can’t afford to only buy pre-made raw meals.
 That would translate into just about $400 of raw dog food costs for my two guys over a 30 day period.

-Have your pups had Nature’s Variety frozen raw before?
+Have your pups had Nature’s Variety raw dog food before?
 Or any other pre-made raw dog food?
 As always, we’d love to hear from you in our comment section!